Make your money work for you. If you have $20K to invest, here’s how to invest your hard-earned cash wisely.

 Perhaps you are interested in investing but don’t know how or where to start.

 A Robo-advisor makes automated investment choices on your behalf that involve limited human intervention.
 The decisions are made on your behalf through information collected in a survey you fill out.
-A robo-advisor is a good choice if you are unsure where to start.
-I am personally an index-fund investor, but everyone has their way.
+A robo-advisor is a good choice if you are unsure where to start, but are turned off by the high fees of financial advisors.

 When using a robo-advisor, they will survey you to understand your financial goals and your current financial situation.